grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-http/10-set-response-callback-expectedStatuses.md

   http.get("https://httpbin.test.k6.io/status/200", {responseCallback: only300Callback});

   http.setResponseCallback(http.expectedStatuses(301));
-  // from here on for this VU only the 301 status code will be succesful so on the next iteration of
+  // from here on for this VU only the 301 status code will be successful so on the next iteration of
-  // the VU the first one request will be marked as failure };
+  // the VU the first request will be marked as failure };
 ```